SwiselEnterprise/gpcal-lite/README.md

 ## Project Setup

-First thing to do is run
+First thing to do is run to install dependencies

-| npm install
+ # npm install